Manners matter in the workplace

 - A visitor or customer with an appointment takes priority over a telephone call.

 According to Learning Seed, the correct response is true for these statements.
-Michigan State University Extension’s 4-H career education handout “Good Manners – Etiquette” suggests that “good manners put others before you and are a sign of respect and courtesy.
+Michigan State University Extension’s 4-H career education handout, “Good Manners – Etiquette” suggests that “good manners put others before you and are a sign of respect and courtesy.
 They are practical guidelines to help you interact positively with other people and can add to your future success in the world of work.
 Manners are what is customary for the time and may differ by culture, environment and generation.”

 Here are some tips for individuals that find themselves working from a cubicle:

-- Avoid eating foods with strong odors in a cubicle.
+- Avoid eating foods with strong odors.

-Build positive relationships with your coworkers.
+Look for ways to build positive relationships with your coworkers.
 For example:

 - When handling cash, have another coworker present.